 Once you develop a lung disease and receive a diagnosis of a serious respiratory disorder, it is important to try to remember and recapture your past and see if you have been exposed to deadly asbestos where you have worked in the past.

 It is up to you to connect the dots and understand the connection by identifying the link between working in a dusty environment without protective masks and your current diagnosis.
-As we know that asbestos exposure poses a serious threat to our health by causing severe respiratory disorders such as asbestosis, pleural plaques, pulmonary fibrosis, throat cancer, esophageal cancer and lung cancer, understanding more about the sources of this kind of exposure is quite helpful.
-Asbestos exposure is known to have occurred when you have inhaled asbestos fibers on a daily basis and got these fibers entrapped in your lungs eventually.
-The worksite was the most common place where you might have been exposed to asbestos, but, it was also common in the military.
+As we know that asbestos exposure poses a serious threat to our health by causing severe respiratory disorders such as asbestosis, pleural plaques, pulmonary fibrosis, throat cancer, esophageal cancer, and lung cancer, understanding more about the sources of this kind of exposure is quite helpful.

 Asbestos fibers have been utilized in the manufacturing of several domestic, commercial, as well as industrial products due to its unique property of heat insulation and fire retardation.
 It can be found in insulation, ceilings, roofing and flooring tiles, cement, paint, and drywall.
 As a result, millions of workers were put at risk of asbestos exposure.
 Workers at factories, shipyards, and occupations involving manual labor in construction or other trades are more likely to have been exposed to asbestos on the job.
 As the US military relied on asbestos products, particularly on Navy ships, the veterans are at equally high risk of having been exposed to asbestos during their service.